hackerastra/Windows-Container-RDP-using-over-Ubuntu-Container/README.md

 # Windows-Container-RDP-using-over-Ubuntu-Container
 # Pre-requisites: Docker should be installed.
-Get a ubuntu virtual machine  - Ubuntu 18.04 + , preferrably.
+Get a ubuntu virtual machine  - Ubuntu 18.04 + , preferably.

 @ Use below sets of commands